The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “Every day, have a little bird on your shoulder that asks, ‘Is today the day?
 Am I ready?
 Am I doing all I need to do?
 Am I the person I want to be?’”

-Most of the time, we take our chances for granted – the opportunity to spend time with our family, to help other people, and the chance to do what we love.
+Most of the time, we take our chances for granted – the opportunity to spend time with our family, help others, and do what we love.

 Morrie said, “Everyone knows they’re going to die, but nobody believes it.”

-Although some of us don’t like to think about it, we all know that our hearts will stop beating, eventually.
-So we should give our best and not wait for a special time to express our love to everyone.
+Although some of us don’t like to think about it, we all know that our hearts will stop beating eventually.
+So we should give our best and not wait for a particular time to express our love to everyone.
 The right time is always now.

 Stop Chasing The Wrong Things